 Because the health and wellbeing of our members is the top concern, the church will always follow the best recommendations of the healthcare professionals— masks, social distancing, cleaning.
 Working within the health guidelines, we will find ways to gather safely and see what works for our community.

-Sundays at 9:30am, we will offer a shorter, family-friendly time of worship in the front yard of the church.
-We will Live Stream for Facebook.
+Sundays at 11am, we will offer a shorter, family-friendly time of worship in the front yard of the church.
 Bring your own lawn chair, sit 6 feet apart, wear a mask.

 SANCTUARY WORSHIP GUIDELINES If inclement weather is expected on any Sunday morning, worship will move inside the Sanctuary, following these guidelines for safety: